bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 ### Exercise 4

-1. Use conditional formatting to indicate high energetic food items (>600 calories).
+1. Use conditional formatting to indicate a very high expression levels for DYRK1A (> 2.0 relative expression level).
 Use red markup for these.
-Which two categories show the highest number of red cells?
+How many red cells do you obtain?
-2. Use conditional formatting to check for duplicate food items.
+2. Use conditional formatting to check for duplicate mouse IDs.
 Use red markup for these.
-Are there any duplicate items?
+Are there any duplicate mouse IDs?
-3. Use conditional formatting to indicate a % Daily Value > 100% for Vitamin A. Which category are these items mainly found?
+3. Use conditional formatting to indicate the top 10% expression levels for ITSN1.
+What is the lowest value included?
-4. Use conditional formatting to indicate a % Daily Value >= 100% for Vitamin C. Use green markup for these.
-Make sure that you include 100%!
-How many items do you find that meet this criteria?
+4. Use conditional formatting to indicate the above average expression levels for NR1?
+What is the lowest level included?

 ### Exercise 5